Losing weight is typically a gradual process, but if you’re seeking to lose weight quickly within two weeks, you’re in luck.

 If you approach your weight loss as a quick fix, or a race to drop as many pounds as possible in the shortest amount of time, you will be setting yourself up to fail.
 Maintaining weight loss is ultimately a long-term commitment, and staying healthy requires lifestyle changes that last longer than two weeks.
 To give yourself a healthy mindset going into your two-week plan, try the following:

-• Avoid fad diets.
-Some diets will tell you to fast for a week, advise to consume 1000 calories, or even to stick to one type of food like the pickle diet.
+- Avoid fad diets.
+Certain diets may recommend fasting for a week, suggest consuming 1000 calories, or even advocate for sticking to a single food type such as the pickle diet.
 In general, these are not sustainable and longevity should be kept in mind.
-Even if you lose 20 pounds in a week, you’re unlikely to keep the weight off with extreme diets[1].
-Take a slow and steady approach and consider eating intuitively for weight loss to keep both your body and mind healthy through your weight loss journey in the upcoming weeks.
+Even if you lose 20 pounds in a week, you’re unlikely to keep the weight off with extreme diets.1 Choose a gradual and mindful strategy, and consider incorporating intuitive eating for weight loss to promote the health of both your body and mind as you progress through your weight loss journey in the weeks to come.

 Create a Caloric Deficit